 November 16, 2023 1:00 PM ET

-Drawing from their book, An Educators Guide to Assessing Threats in Student Writing, Dr. Brian Van Brunt and Jeff Solomon will teach you what to look for when reviewing written and video content that may occur on social media, over email, or in creative writing assignments.
+Drawing from his book, An Educators Guide to Assessing Threats in Student Writing, Dr. Brian Van Brunt will teach you what to look for when reviewing written and video content that may occur on social media, over email, or in creative writing assignments.
 People aren’t always sure how to measure the level of threat risk in this content and there is too much at stake to be wrong.
 This presentation will provide a clear roadmap of the elements to look for in these materials to mitigate violence in the community and schools.

 In the interest of privacy, the recordings do not include the open discussion portion of the event.

 The free DarkFoxDen series is posted also posted to our YouTube channel.

 Subscribe to see them as soon as they are released!

 December 15, 2022 | Understanding the failures of the past offers insight to better approach future mass shootings.
 Dr. Van Brunt and Jeff Solomon walk through the pre-attack behaviors present in this case using the Pathways triage system as well as DarkFox Violence Risk Assessment.
 Jeff Solomon offers insight on the weaknesses of the physical security measures and the law enforcement response during the attack itself.
 The presenters offer some clear advice and direction on how schools can prevent scenarios like Uvalde in the future.

 Texas House of Representatives Investigative Committee Report

 Robb Elementary School Attack Response Assessment and Recommendations

 Senate Special Committee to Protect All Texans: Interim Report to the 88th Legislature